clockworklabs/SpacetimeDB/.github/pull_request_template.md

 # Description of Changes

-*Please describe the details of your change.
+*Please describe your change.
 Mention any related issues, other PRs, and so on here.*

 # Breaking changes

 _Does this change break API or ABI compatibility, or break the Rust library interface? **If so, please apply the corresponding GitHub label.**_

+# Expected complexity level and risk

+*How complicated do you think these changes are?
+Grade on a scale from 1 to 5, where 1 is a trivial change, and 5 is a deep-reaching and complex change.*

+*This complexity rating applies not only to the complexity apparent in the diff, but also to its interactions with existing and future code.*

+*If you answered more than a 2, explain what is complex about the PR, and what other components it interacts with in potentially concerning ways.*

 # Testing procedure